backend-fx/build/README.md

 # Backend.Fx Build Template

-This project uses the Nuke build automation system to manage the build, test, and publish workflows for a .NET solution.
+This project is a build template that uses the Nuke build automation system to manage the build, test, and publish workflows for a .Backend.Fx solution.
 The build script is written in C# and leverages Nuke tasks to handle various aspects of the development lifecycle.
+It can be integrated as git submodule.

 ## Features